 - Accounts that were often paid late (look for entries like “CURR WAS 30-7,” which translates as “is now current, but was 30 days late seven times between being opened and today”).

 A negative mark during the tenant credit check doesn’t always equate to instant rejection.
 Small mistakes, like a late payment on an account that is now current, are less important than a major charge-off or collections.

 If you see the following items on an applicant’s credit report, they may still be a qualified tenant:

 - One or two late payments on an account that is now current

-If your rental applicant has a credit score that is right on the edge of approval, take a look at the details of the report.
-If they are currently rebuilding their credit and have paid off all their collections or have high debt from medical bills, you may be working with a less-risky tenant.
+If your rental applicant has a credit score that is right on the edge of approval, take a look at the details.
+If they are currently rebuilding their credit and have paid off all their collections or have high medical debt, you may be working with a less-risky tenant.

 How have credit reports helped you weed through tenant applications?
 Share your experiences in the comments below!

 Note By BiggerPockets: These are opinions written by the author and do not necessarily represent the opinions of BiggerPockets.